darasus/ai-blog/content/the-various-benefits-of-self-learning.md

   collaborate with others, and solve problems with confidence with confidence.
   The result is greater confidence in your abilities and an increased ability to tackle challenges.
+intro: >-
+  When you think of a career in the sciences, perhaps the image that comes to mind is one of hours spent in a lab, peering through a microscope or testing tubes filled with strange liquids.
+However, this is only one small part of what it means to work as a scientist — and even that part isn’t exclusive to professionals.

+  Whether you want to work in research, education, industry or another science-related field, self-learning can help you reach your goals.
+It gives you flexibility in where and when you study, so it fits with your schedule and other commitments.
+You also have more control over what you learn and how fast you progress.
+The result is greater confidence in your abilities and an increased ability to tackle challenges.
+Read on for details about why self-learning might be right for you and some examples of how it could be useful if you work as a scientist.
 ---

 ## You Can Learn the Skills You Need for Your Job